 Since June 1987, the Centre has been located at 22 Ross Street.
 The original purpose of the Centre was to cater for children and parents employed by Government Departments.
-This has now changed, enabling children from all walks of life to attend. |
+This has now changed, we welcome all families, cultures and communities to join us at OCC. |

 |